 Yes, once.
 We were launching a Boeing 747, and the crew was all on board, engines started.
 We unplugged our headset after wishing them a good flight, and were driving away in the truck.
 I heard the air motors for the leading edge flaps go off as they were extended, and it made me turn my head to watch.
 It was then that I saw that one of the sections of extended leading edge, between the number three and four engine, had not extended properly.
 One of the two arm mechanisms on that section had seized up halfway out, and as a result, the section was full out on half of it, and only half on the other, with the structure all twisted and broken in between.
 The plane had already started taxiing, and we had to radio them to stop, because something was broken.
 If it had been missed, and the aircraft had taken off, it could have caused a problem.
 Parts could have been ripped off in flight, damaging the aircraft further, or even causing sections of leading edge flap to jam in the 'out' position; creating a dangerous asymetrical flight characteristic.
 That was the only time I caught something right before flight.

-What's the most dangerous situation you were ever in?Taken as a whole; any airplane is a wonderfully fiendish complex machine.
+How do you decide whether to try and kill a hostage taker?Taken as a whole; any airplane is a wonderfully fiendish complex machine.
 However, taken individually, each system on an airplane is easily explained and understood.
 That , coupled with thorough maintenance schedules, insures that airplanes can be operated safely.
 Take away that understanding of the systems (training and experience), and the good maintenance (such as certain 3rd world countries); and accidents DO happen more frequently than you’d expect.
 That all said, even a poorly maintained aircraft typically has backups to it’s backups on important systems.
 So, no, the current state of safety and number accidents is in a good place, and I expect the historical trend to continue, and things to get better.

 I can only answer this accurately from my own perspective.
 When we were in school, when I was earning my license more than twenty years ago; it was drilled into us, that every aspect of what we do can effect the safety of the aircraft.
 Even seemingly minor 'annoyance' problems, such as a stuck switch, or a loose knob, can cause a distraction for the pilot, leading him/her to focus on something stupid, when attention should be focused on more important things.
 Aircraft have crashed for just such reasons in the past, it's a human factors distraction thing.
 Often hundreds of lives are at stake based on the safety of an aircraft.
 And, while the average mechanic will think of this sometimes, I find that the primary focus in real practice is simply getting the given task at hand done properly.
 Which tends to take care of the whole safety aspect automatically.
 As far as myself worrying about hundreds of people, I find that either too big a thing, or too far removed (as I won't personally know most of them).
 When I think of it at all, I tend to think about the flight crews, or the ride along mechanic, that will be on the plane.
 Those people I tend to know personally, which puts the safety aspect on a much more personal level.
 And here again, when I address this smaller group, the rest are taken care of.